dwwatson1/stock-analysis/README.md

 ![VBA_Challenge_2018](https://github.com/dwwatson1/stock-analysis/blob/main/Resources/VBA_Challenge_2018.PNG)

-The 2018 returns for the 12 green energy stocks were mostly negative, except for $ENPH and $RUN, which saw positive returns over 80%.
+The 2018 returns for the 12 green energy stocks were mostly negative, except for $ENPH and $RUN, which saw positive returns of over 80%.
 The two also saw positive returns in 2017 of 130% and 5.5%, respectively. $TERP was the only stock that had negatives returns for both years.

 ![2018_Refactor_Analysis](https://github.com/dwwatson1/stock-analysis/blob/main/Resources/2018_Refactor_Analysis.PNG)

 $ENPH saw the best return from 2017 - 2018.
-As investor myself thinking long-term, I wouldn't necessarily feel comfortable recommending Steve's parents invest in a single stock based on two years of data.
-In the history of the stock market, 2 years is miniscule and putting all your eggs in one stock's basket is dangerous. $ENPH has had a great run in 2020 but after hitting a February 2021 high, the stock had sold-off significantly.
+As an investor myself thinking long-term, I wouldn't necessarily feel comfortable recommending Steve's parents invest in a single stock based on two years of data.
+In the history of the stock market, 2 years is minuscule, and putting all your eggs in one stock's basket is dangerous. $ENPH has had a great run in 2020 but after hitting a February 2021 high, the stock had sold-off significantly.

 ![ENPH_Stock](https://github.com/dwwatson1/stock-analysis/blob/main/Resources/ENPH_Stock.PNG)

-## Summmary
+## Summary

 ### Advantages and Disadvantages of Refactoring Code

 Refactoring code is advantageous because it can take the same output and make the process more neat and efficient.
 By neat, I mean formatted and organized in a series of steps.
 This allows me (or even Steve) to look at the code and understand the process.
 This is helpful for a VBA novice like me.
 I'm still trying to wrap my head around the logic of each step, but because I'm process-oriented, the organization keeps me on track.

-The disadvantages to refactoring code is that it can be time consuming to create and at times, you may have no idea how long it'll take you to complete the process.
+The disadvantage to refactoring code is that it can be time-consuming to create and at times, you may have no idea how long it'll take you to complete the process.
 The refactoring process could end up getting you stuck or breaking the code.
-Given how complex the code is, it can be overwhelming debug things, especially for someone like me who is just learning VBA.
+Given how complex the code is, it can be overwhelming to debug things, especially for someone like me who is just learning VBA.

 ### Advantages and Disadvantages of Refactoring Code from this 'Analysis of Green Energy Stock Data'

-I learned a lot by going through the process refactoring code from my Analysis of Green Energy Stock Data.
+I learned a lot by going through the process of refactoring code from my Analysis of Green Energy Stock Data.
 By creating an organized, step-by-step, guide within the refactored code, the logic of the individual pieces of code started to click with me.
 The refactored code was also very efficient.
-When running the original script, you could see the lag occuring in the excel document to process what I wanted it to do.
+When running the original script, you could see the lag occurring in the excel document to process what I wanted it to do.
 The actual timing was about a second for 2017 and 2018.
 There was no such lag with the refactored script.
 Both years were very quick to return results in .21 seconds.
-With the refactored code, it condensed all the macros I created into one, which makes it a lot easier when you only have to assign one macro to a button.
+The refactored code condensed all the macros I created into one, which made it a lot easier when you only have to assign one macro to a button.
 This made it more user-friendly for Steve and me.

 The process of building the refactored code was challenging.
 I had to piece together the module lessons to make progress.
 I did encounter errors along the way and didn't have a sense of how close I was to fixing or debugging those errors.
 The tickerIndex and the placement of the next i's messed me up and slowed down the process of building it.
 I relied on a classmate's help to break down that step.
 I took a few more tabs at fixing it and finally got a successful run after a few hours.
 It's helpful to be able to work collaboratively while also making sure I understand the fundamentals.
-In conclusion, the refactored code is challenging and more time consuming but it pays off dividends when we want to process large amounts of data very quickly, and I'm sure Steve will appreciate this.
+In conclusion, the refactored code is challenging and more time-consuming but it pays off dividends when we want to process large amounts of data very quickly, and I'm sure Steve will appreciate this.